Pack3tL0ss/ConsolePi/README.md

   - Tested with RaspberryPi Power supply, PoE Hat, and booster-pack (battery)
 - RaspberryPi zero w
   - With both single port micro-usb otg USB adapter and multi-port otg usb-hub.
 Use this with battery pack on a regular basis.
+- Raspberry Pi Model B (running Buster)
+    - Tested via wired port, and with external USB-WiFi adapter.
+Have not tested any BlueTooth Dongles

 >I did notice with some serial adapters the RaspberryPi zero w Would reboot when the adapter was plugged in, this is with a RaspberryPi power-supply.
 They work fine, it just caused it to reboot when initially plugged-in.